belegaps/discovering/docs/haskell/parsec/README.md

 `string` function, creating a parser matching the contents of a string:

 ```
-> runParser (string "Per") () "" "Per"
+> runParser (string "Hello") () "" "Hello, World!"
-Right "Per"
+Right "Hello"
 ```

+Note that the parser doesn't try matching the entire input stream.
+Only the part it is designed to recognize.
+Technically, the parser returns the unparsed stream, but `runParser` discards it and returns only the parsed content.

-Note, that in this case, we didn't need the type declaration for the parser, since both the user state (the empty tuple) and stream type (a string) are passed to `runParser`.
+Also, note that in this case, we didn't need the type declaration for the parser, since both the user state (the empty tuple) and stream type (a string) are passed to `runParser`.

 The `oneOf` function creates a parser matching any one of the characters in a given list: